 WAMPUS

-I don’t know how to explain it—what I saw.
-You’d have to be there—but I wouldn’t wish this on anyone.
+I don’t know how to explain it—what I saw, what I see.

 There’s a psychiatrist who asks me about it sometimes.